jaydp17/json-patch-optimize/README.md

 ## JSON Patch optimize

-JSON Patch optimize is a sample implementation of what it'd look like to have a function that takes JSON Patches & reduces it to it's smallest form.
+JSON Patch optimize is a sample implementation of what it'd look like to have a function that takes JSON Patches & reduces it to its smallest form.

 A few examples: